ageller/CIERA_REU/GradSchool_information/fallWorkshop/README.md

 5. Assignment, schedule for next session + Q&A (15min)

 Day 2
+1. Intro + Q&A (5min)
-1. Breakout rooms to share essay outlines and provide helpful feedback (45min)
+2. Breakout rooms to share essay outlines and provide helpful feedback (45min)
-2. Recap, each room shares summary with group (30min)
+3. Recap, each room shares summary with group (30min)
-3. Q&A (15min)
+4. Q&A (10min)